Skip to main content Skip to navigation

 Teaching

-I work as a Senior Graduate Teaching Assistant for the first year undergraduate Mathematics module, PX149.
-My responsibilities include marking and grading weekly assignments and delivering two seminar classes per week.
+For the first 2.5 years of my PhD, I worked as a Senior Graduate Teaching Assistant for the first year undergraduate Mathematics module, PX149.
+My responsibilities included marking and grading weekly assignments and delivering two seminar classes per week.

 I also worked independently as a private tutor from October 2019 to June 2021, teaching Mathematics and Physics to GCSE and A-Level, working with students across a wide range of abilities, ages and academic backgrounds.